RagnarB83/chemshell-QMMM-protein-setup/README.md

 Albert Th.
 Thorhallsson, Bardi Benediktsson, Ragnar Bjornsson*, Chem.
 Sci.
 2019, 10, 11110-11124.
 5. Quantum Mechanics/Molecular Mechanics Study of Resting-State Vanadium Nitrogenase: Molecular and Electronic Structure of the Iron–Vanadium Cofactor
 Bardi Benediktsson and Ragnar Bjornsson, Inorg.
 Chem.
 2020, 59, 11514–11527.
+6. The E2 state of FeMoco: hydride formation vs. Fe reduction and a mechanism for H2 evolution
+A. Th.
+Thorhallsson, R. Bjornsson, Chem.
+Eur.
+J. 2021, 27, 16788-16800.
+7. Carbon Monoxide Binding to the Iron-Molybdenum Cofactor of Nitrogenase: A Detailed Quantum Mechanics/Molecular Mechanics Investigation
+N. B. Spiller, R. Bjornsson, S. DeBeer, F. Neese, Inorg.
+Chem.
+2021, 60, 18031-18047.
+8. Analysis of the geometric and electronic structure of spin-coupled iron-sulfur dimers with broken-symmetry DFT: implications for FeMoco
+B. Benediktsson, R. Bjornsson, J. Chem.
+Theory Comput.
+2022, accepted.

 See page: https://sites.google.com/site/ragnarbjornsson/mm-and-qm-mm-setup for detailed descriptions on using the scripts.